KeyserDSoze/RepositoryFramework/src/RepositoryFramework.Api.Client/README.md

     IQuery<User> command

 ### Interceptors
-You may add a custom interceptor for every request
+You may add a custom interceptor for every request for every model

     public static IServiceCollection AddRepositoryApiClientInterceptor<TInterceptor>(this IServiceCollection services,
         ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)
         where TInterceptor : class, IRepositoryClientInterceptor

-or a specific interceptor for every model
+or a specific interceptor for each model

-     public static RepositoryBuilder<T, TKey, TState> AddApiClientSpecificInterceptor<T, TKey, TState, TInterceptor>(this RepositoryBuilder<T, TKey, TState> builder,
-        ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)
-        where TInterceptor : class, IRepositoryClientInterceptor<T>
-        where TKey : notnull

-or for a State as default TState

     public static RepositoryBuilder<T, TKey> AddApiClientSpecificInterceptor<T, TKey, TInterceptor>(this RepositoryBuilder<T, TKey> builder,
         ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)
         where TInterceptor : class, IRepositoryClientInterceptor<T>
         where TKey : notnull

-or for a State as default TState and string as default TKey
+or for a string as default TKey

     public static RepositoryBuilder<T> AddApiClientSpecificInterceptor<T, TInterceptor>(this RepositoryBuilder<T> builder,
         ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)